tonnyadhi/segmentationfault_xyz/posts/2020-05-17-updating-your-pciids-database.md

 ![lspci](/media/lspci.png)

 Now, i'm crossing my finger when sending AMD email on my lspci output.
 Hopefully they can process my request immediately.

+Updated : I already claimed my free games from AMD on May 20th, 2020.
+Thank you AMD.